Banner for Larger Image

 Anderson's involvement began with feminism while in college and evolved after moving to Houston in1972.
-She attended the National Women's Political Caucus at the Rice Hotel in 1973.
-She learned about the Montrose Gaze Community Center at a workshop devoted to sexual orientation.
-The Houston Gay and Lesbian community was small and the Gaze and the lesbian club Roaring Sixties gave her the opportunity to meet others and get involved.
+She attended the 1973 National Women's Political Caucus at the Rice Hotel and learned about the Montrose Gaze Community Center at a workshop devoted to sexual orientation.
+The Houston Gay and Lesbian community was small and the Gaze and the Roaring Sixties, a lesbian club, gave her the opportunity to meet others and become involved in the community.

-group was trying to use the strategy of block voting to elect gay-friendly
+group was trying to use block voting to elect gay-friendly candidates,

 political candidates and help channel activism efforts.